 Poor practices (like spamming) could get you banned.
 Stick within the proper quotas and you should be fine.

 Is Hootsuite or Buffer better?

 For small businesses, Buffer might just take the win.
 It’s simple to use and can generally do what you need it to do.
-Whereas, HootSuite has robust solutions which cover more angles than Buffer and may be more suited to medium and bigger users.
+Whereas, HootSuite has robust solutions that cover more angles than Buffer and may be more suited to medium and bigger users.

 What Is the Best Free Social Media Management Tool?

 There Are Free Trial Period for All of Our Products, but Hootsuite Has a Free Plan Level Which Is Pretty Generous and Lets You